InsultingPros/KF1066/DOSH RELATED INFORMATION.md

 #### Lazy way.
 **Limit** the CashPickups that a single **KFPawn** can throw.
 This can be:
 - don't let pawns to throw less than 50 dosh CashPickup.
 So you won't be able to do shit with that few money / 50 -CashPickup's.
 BUT there are lot's of servers with custom respawn dosh amount, or lot's of zeds to kill, raised bounty for them, so they still will be able to abuse.
-- So better leave cash amount as is, but limit the CashPickup amount that a single pawn can throw.
+- So better limit the CashPickup amount that a single pawn can throw.
 And you will be able to draw flowers with dosh while not being able to do other harmfull stuff.
 ![Imgur](https://i.imgur.com/ITaG6xL.jpg)
 Marco's [ServerPerks](https://forums.tripwireinteractive.com/forum/killing-floor/killing-floor-modifications/coding-aa/36898-mut-per-server-stats) has a very smart solution.
 It's [Source files](http://www.klankaos.com/downloads/ServerPerksSrc.rar).